 Spokane rape kit leads to cold case arrest in 1979 Lake Tahoe killing

 Mar.
-1—For decades a woman who was killed along the western shore of Lake Tahoe in 1979 was a Jane Doe, her name and what happened to her lost to history.
+2—For decades, a woman who was killed along the western shore of Lake Tahoe in 1979 was a Jane Doe, her name and what happened to her lost to history.

 In 2015, she got her name back: Patricia Carnahan.

-And then last month police found the man they suspect of killing her 44 years ago by using the DNA results from a rape kit collected from a Spokane woman in 1994.
+Then last month, police found the man they suspect of killing her 44 years ago by using the DNA results from a rape kit collected from a Spokane woman in 1994.

-In 1994 a homeless woman in Spokane accused Carpenter of raping her.
+In 1994, a homeless woman in Spokane accused Carpenter of raping her.
 Health care workers collected evidence as part of a sexual assault kit, according to a search warrant.
 Investigators arrested Carpenter at the time, and he said the two had consensual sex.
-And he accused her of stealing his wallet.
+Then he accused her of stealing his wallet.

 Investigators also collected DNA from him.

-The Spokane Police Department is one of few departments in Washington State that assigned officers to work on the rape kit cases full time, taking advantage of a grant program through the Washington State Association of Sheriff's and Police Chiefs to investigate the results of the recently tested kits.
+The Spokane Police Department is one of few departments in Washington state that assigned officers to work on the rape kit cases full time, taking advantage of a grant program through the Washington Association of Sheriffs and Police Chiefs to investigate the results of the recently tested kits.

-While the 1994 rape case can't be prosecuted due to the statue of limitations, Sgt.
+While the 1994 rape can't be prosecuted due to the statute of limitations, Sgt.
 Zac Storment is thankful testing led to another case being solved.

 "I'm glad it happened," Storment said.
 "It's good to see something come of the (rape kit testing) program."